Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED: Gauge field part of the action integral

-As discussed in detail in Drell $et~al.$ \cite{Dre79}, the periodicity of the angular function $\cos (\pi R_T^2 g_\4d F_{12})$ in the gauge field action leads to the self-interaction of the transverse gauge fields.
+As mentioned earlier in Section 3 and discussed in detail in Drell $et~al.$ \cite{Dre79}, the periodicity of the angular function $\cos (\pi R_T^2 g_\4d F_{12})$ in the gauge field action leads to the self-interaction of the transverse gauge fields.
 For strong coupling such as QCD, the strong self-interaction among the transverse gauge fields leads to a linear confining interaction joining the quark and the antiquark by a flux tube.
 For weak coupling such as the compact QED interaction, quantum fluctuations occur which randomize the coherent self-interaction.
-In the case of (3+1)D, such random fluctuations disrupt the linear confinement so greatly that for a static heavy quark without dynamical-quark effects a static quark and a static antiquark would not be longitudinally confined in compact QED with weak coupling \cite{Pol77,Pol87,Dre79}.
-Nevertheless, for the compact QED in (2+1)D, this quantum randomization can never be sufficient to destroy the linear confinement in two-dimensional spatial space, no matter how weak the compact gauge interaction may be.
-For our problem with the creation of a $q\bar q$ pair in compact QED, the confinement of opposite charges in (2+1)D confinement can be utilized to infer transverse confinement at the moment of the creation of the quark and the antiquark.
-Thereafter, we stretch the incipient transversely confined quark and antiquark longitudinally to execute the longitudinal yo-yo motion appropriate for the $q\bar q$ at the QED meson eigenenergy, as suggested in the model of \cite{Won22}, by copying the configurations of the transverse links and the transverse fields longitudinally from the incipient quark position $x^3(q)=0$ position to the momentary antiquark $x^3(\bar q)$ position in a coherent manner as in Fig.\ 1(b).
-Because the transverse links are copies of those of the initial configuration, the transverse confinement will be likely retained.
-The remaining problem will be to investigate whether there will be the longitudinal confinement in compact QED in the stretch (2+1)D configuration.
+In the case of compact QED in (3+1)D, such random quantum fluctuations disrupt the linear confinement so greatly that without dynamical-quark effects of the Schwinger longitudinal confinement, a static quark and a static antiquark with a weak coupling would not be longitudinally confined in compact QED \cite{Pol77,Pol87,Dre79}.
+In contrast, in the case of compact QED in (2+1)D, however, such quantum random quantum fluctuations can never be sufficient to destroy the linear QED gauge confinement effects in two-dimensional spatial space, no matter how weak the compact gauge interaction coupling may be.